Moving Photos Between Tabbed Documents In Photoshop

 And here's my new image after blending the two photos together:

 And there we have it!
-That’s how to move photos between documents using the new tabbed document windows interface in Photoshop CS4 and CS5!
-Even though dragging and dropping photos between documents is a bit different with tabbed document windows, the other two methods we looked at in the previous tutorial – the Duplicate Layer command and copy and paste – can be used no matter which type of interface you prefer.
-Be sure to check them out in the previous tutorial if you haven’t already.
+That's how to move photos between documents using the new tabbed document windows interface in Photoshop CS4 and CS5!
+Even though dragging and dropping photos between documents is a bit different with tabbed document windows, the other two methods we looked at in the previous tutorial - the Duplicate Layer command and copy and paste - can be used no matter which type of interface you prefer.
+Be sure to check them out in the previous tutorial if you haven't already.
+Visit our Photoshop Basics section to learn more about the basics of Photoshop!